DeanSpooner/ten-frame/README.md

 - NOTE: You may need your Android simulator running prior to selecting it in the CLI; it may need to be configured to have more storage space within its settings on Android Studio.

   <img src="src/assets/images/terminal.png" width="400px"></img>

+## Running builds:

+To create builds, please follow the instructions on the [Expo website here](https://docs.expo.dev/build/setup/).

+### Building Android APK builds:

+This project is currently set up to create APK builds for testing on Android devices and emulators.
+To build an APK package, in your terminal cd into `ten-frame`:

+- `npm install -g eas-cli` (unless you have previously ran this command)
+- [Create an Expo account here](https://expo.dev/) (unless you already have an account)
+- `eas login`
+- Login to your Expo account;
+- `eas build -p android --profile preview`
+- You may be asked "Generate a new Android Keystore?"
+Select "yes".

+The package should now be built by Expo, and will take a few minutes to complete.
+A URL to your APK will show when complete, which you can click to download.
+Your APK package will also be stored within your Expo account on the website to retrieve later.

+### Building Android Play Store builds:

+Expo can also create builds for publishing to the Android Play Store.
+To build an AAB package, in your terminal cd into `ten-frame`:

+- `npm install -g eas-cli` (unless you have previously ran this command)
+- [Create an Expo account here](https://expo.dev/) (unless you already have an account)
+- `eas login`
+- Login to your Expo account;
+- `eas build -p android --profile preview`
+- You may be asked "Generate a new Android Keystore?"
+Select "yes".

+The package should now be built by Expo, and will take a few minutes to complete.
+A URL to your AAB will show when complete, which you can click to download.
+Your AAB package will also be stored within your Expo account on the website to retrieve later.

+### Building iOS builds:

+Expo can also create builds for iOS devices; however, these require an [Apple Developer account](https://developer.apple.com/).
+Please follow the steps on the [Expo Build documentation](https://docs.expo.dev/build/setup/) to create these builds.

 ## Running tests: